datastructures-js/priority-queue/README.md

 ```

 ## API
+PriorityQueue in this repo is implemented as 3 types:

+- **PriorityQueue** that accepts a custom comparator between elements.
-PriorityQueue in this repo is implemented as two types: MinPriorityQueue which uses a MinHeap and considers an element with smaller priority number as higher in priority.
-And MaxPriorityQueue which uses a MaxHeap and cosiders an element with bigger priority number as higher in priority.
+- **MinPriorityQueue** which considers an element with smaller priority number as higher in priority.
+- **MaxPriorityQueue** which cosiders an element with bigger priority number as higher in priority.

 ### require